Euro hits 9-mth low vs pound on limited EU progress

 * Debt crisis solution remains elusive after EU summit

-LONDON, Dec 12 Sterling climbed to a nine-month high against the euro on Monday as the common currency came under heavy selling pressure, with investors concluding last week's EU summit made limited progress towards solving the euro zone debt crisis.
+LONDON, Dec 12 Sterling climbed to a nine-month high against the euro on Monday as the single currency sold off broadly on doubts that the limited progress made at last week's EU summit would be enough to solve the euro zone debt crisis.

-The euro fell as low as 84.67 pence, its weakest since early March.
+The euro fell as low as 84.84 pence, its weakest since early March.
 European corporates were seen selling the single currency versus the pound, along with a UK clearer, traders said.
-Trendline support from its May 26 low of 86.11 pence is at around 84.63, with traders citing bids below 84.60.

-There was some talk early in the session that UK Prime Minister David Cameron's decision to veto treaty changes put forward at Friday's summit would have a negative impact on sterling.

-But analysts said that while this decision could see Britain gradually move away from the core of Europe and would have consequences in the longer term, in the near term the fact that the euro zone leaders had not made much progress would weigh on the common currency.

-The euro lost ground broadly on Monday, falling more than 1 percent against the dollar to a two-month low as Italian and other peripheral bond yields climbed.
-Analysts said the proposed fiscal arrangements for the euro zone hammered out last week were long term and difficult to enforce, underlining a bearish view about assets in the region.

-The summit agreement fell well short of any commitment to a common euro bond or measures that would see the European Central Bank step up purchases of bonds in the secondary market to relieve pressure on struggling euro zone sovereigns and boost market confidence.
+Analysts played down the impact on sterling of UK Prime Minister David Cameron's veto of any EU budgetary rules late last week, despite concerns that he risks isolating Britain in the 27-nation bloc.

+European Union leaders struck a historic agreement to draft a new treaty for deeper integration in the euro zone, but analysts and policymakers remained sceptical such long-term steps could solve the crisis that has shaken Europe for two years.

-Peter Kinsella, currency strategist at Commerzbank, said that while the euro zone had committed to tighter fiscal rules, it remained unclear how regulations would be implemented and how countries with fiscal problems would be punished.
+Peter Kinsella, currency strategist at Commerzbank, said that while the euro zone has committed itself to tighter fiscal rules, it remains unclear how regulations would be implemented and how countries with fiscal problems will be punished.

 "We still don't have an effective implementation regime in the EU, so nothing has changed on a fundamental basis," he said, adding that this was negative for the euro, sterling and other currencies perceived to be higher-risk.

+Analysts said the euro was coming under selling pressure after it broke below 85.75 pence, its 200-week moving average which was seen as key support.

+Traders added that they expected more stops below 84.80 pence, given that such a level has not been seen in more than nine months.

-Many in the market expected the euro to suffer more, given it has broken below its 200-week moving average of 85.75 for the first time since 2007.
+Many in the market expected the euro to suffer more, given it has broken below its 200-week moving average for the first time since 2007.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv